Jax Forrest

-Jaxen Patrick Forrest (born October 13, 2006) is an American freestyle and folkstyle wrestler who competes at 61 kilograms.
-In freestyle, he is the 2025 US World Team member and National champion, as well as the Pan American champion.
+Jaxen Patrick Forrest (born October 13, 2006) is an American freestyle and folkstyle wrestler who competes at 61 kilograms and 133 pounds.
+In freestyle, he was the 2025 US World Team member and National champion, as well as the U23 World champion.

+In folkstyle, Forrest was an undefeated NCAA Division I National champion as well as a Big 12 Conference champion as a true-freshman in 2025–2026, out of the Oklahoma State University.

 Career

 High school

-Born and raised in Chapel Hill, North Carolina, Forrest moved to Johnstown, Pennsylvania to attend Bishop McCort High School, where he is a rising senior.
-A two-time PIAA class AA state champion, Forrest has also competed in and won multiple collegiate open tournaments.
-At the freestyle age-group level, he claimed a U17 World silver medal in 2022.
+Born and raised in Chapel Hill, North Carolina, Forrest moved to Johnstown, Pennsylvania to attend Bishop McCort High School.
+Forrest was a two-time PIAA Class AA state champion.
+While in high school, he competed at and won multiple collegiate open tournaments.
+At the freestyle age-group level, Forrest claimed a U17 World silver medal at 55 kg in 2022.

 2024

-In April 2024, Forrest made his senior level debut and qualified to the US Olympic Team Trials by claiming the US Last Chance Qualifier crown, racking up dominant wins over NCAA champion Nathan Tomasello, veteran Josh Rodriguez and All-American Devan Turner.
+In April 2024, Forrest made his senior level debut and qualified for the US Olympic Team Trials by claiming the US Last Chance Qualifier crown, racking up dominant wins over NCAA champion Nathan Tomasello, veteran Josh Rodriguez and All-American Devan Turner.

 Later in the month, Forrest competed at the US Olympic Team Trials, where, after defeating All-American Liam Cronin, he suffered a loss to World champion Thomas Gilman.
-Competing for third after a pair of forfeit wins, he was defeated by U17 World champion Marcus Blaze.
+Competing for third-place after a pair of forfeit wins, he was defeated by U17 World champion Marcus Blaze.

+In September, Forrest moved up to 61 kilograms and competed at the US World Team Trials, where he went 3–1 with a lone loss to four-time All-American Austin DeSanto and technical fall wins over All-Americans Nico Provo and Liam Cronin.